The Delft method is faster

 Vocabulary learning, listening, part of the writing, all that you do yourself with e-learning.
 However, you don’t speak.
 Speaking must be done in a conversation class,

 Even if e-learning has taken over most of the routine work of the teacher, the Delft method leaves room for a teacher.
 However, under strict rules.
 The conversation class is for the students and the teacher facilitates the conversation.

 Which are these strict rules?
 In the first place, in the conversation class both the subject and the words that the teacher is using, are restricted. to the Lesson studied.
 The teacher uses the words and sentences that the students prepared in the e-learning only.
 No long personal teacher stories – maybe a short anecdote, in case it fits in the theme.

 And how about questions?
 Can a student ask questions?
 Yes, you can, in the last five, six seven, or eight minutes of class.
 And, how does the teacher explain, when it is a grammar question?
 Following the Delft method, the teacher gives examples, leaving it to the students to conclude – and those conclusions, made by the students, may be of great help to the other students.

-In conclusion, the restricted teacher’s role is a Delft method fundamentals.
+In conclusion, the restricted teacher’s role is a Delft method fundamental.
 Why?
-Because in the Delft method the student is active, the student thinks, and the student concludes.
+Because in the Delft method, the student is active, the student thinks, and the student concludes.
 What you learn by experiencing and finding out yourself, stays forever.

 Let’s go to the last Delft method essential: grammar.